November 8, 1847– Bram Stoker:

 “I want you to believe… to believe in things that you cannot.”

-Born Abraham Stoker in Dublin, he had an ancient Irish lineage, including the legendary Sheriff of Galway, who hanged his own son.
+Born Abraham Stoker in Dublin, he had an ancient Irish lineage, including being related to the legendary Sheriff of Galway, who hanged his own son.
 The inspiration for Dracula was Vlad the Impaler, the 15th-century Transylvanian prince also known as Vlad III Dracula of Wallachia.
 But, the story was also influenced by Irish history, especially his own ancestor Manus the Magnificent, who once ruled Ireland.
-He was the third of seven children.
+Stoker was the third of seven children.
 In his memoir, Stoker writes:

 “In my babyhood I used, I understand, to be often at the point of death.
 Certainly, till I was about seven years old I never knew what it was to stand upright.”

 His earliest memories were of being carried somewhere to the couch, to the bed, to a patch of grass outside.
 Later in life, Stoker suggested that his illness, which remains a mystery, helped foster his interest in writing: